top of page

 A tidal wave of terror coursed through his body.

-Jacop crammed the dread deep down and lunged passed the boat’s red and white striped mast towards the prow and the groan.
+Jacop crammed the dread deep down and lunged towards the prow and the groan.
 He whipped his head from side to side — frantically searching the waters for salt tangled manes or twin-tailed fins, but all he could see were waves flecked with sea foam.

-Once more, something knocked against their iron rimmed hull.
-This time it clunked like a heavy fist demanding entry at a locked and bolted door.
+Then something clunked against their iron rimmed hull like a heavy fist demanding entry at a locked and bolted door.

 Jacop dashed across the rolling deck.
 He gripped the starboard railing with hands trembling from cold and fear, and he twisted from side to side like a sapling caught in a gale as he strained to hear or see the dangers hidden darting alongside the hull.